Japanese curry: Navy curry

+A sailor from JS Kaga serves their signature curry during an event aboard.

-Navy curry (海軍カレー, kaigun karē) refers to the curry served by the Imperial Japanese Navy (IJN) and the Japan Maritime Self-Defense Force (JMSDF).
-Also called Yokosuka Kaigun (Navy) Curry.
-The IJN used curry to prevent the malnutrition condition beriberi, and in the present day the JMSDF's Friday menu is curry.
-It is also nutritious, and easy to cook in mass quantities.
+Navy curry (海軍カレー, kaigun karē) refers to the curry developed by the Imperial Japanese Navy (IJN), and continued today by the Japan Maritime Self-Defense Force (JMSDF).
+It is also called Yokosuka Curry due to the Navy's long association with Yokosuka, and Kaiho Curry (海保カレー) when made by the Japan Coast Guard (JCG).

-It is hypothesized that curry became popular in Japan because the IJN, modeled after the British Royal Navy, adopted it as a menu item for its ship's mess, or because it was on the menu of the Imperial Japanese Army's mess hall.
+It is hypothesized that curry became popular in Japan because the British Royal Navy, which the IJN was modeled after, served it aboard their own ships, or because it was on the menu of the Imperial Japanese Army's mess hall.
 On the other hand, Naoshi Takamori, a naval culinary researcher and former JMSDF officer, points out that although Japanese military manuals from the 1880s include instructions for making curry, curry did not become common in the Imperial Japanese Navy until the 1920s, during the Showa era.
 According to him, curry did not spread from the Japanese military to the Japanese civilian sector, but was adopted by the Japanese military from the civilian sector.

+Regardless of who introduced it first, curry was a quick and easy source of thiamine (vitamin B1), needed to prevent the malnutrition condition beriberi.
+Beriberi is a condition prevalent on long sea voyages where Japanese sailors subsisted on white rice and access to fresh vegetables can be difficult, and curry became a weekly staple aboard IJN ships to combat its effects.

+Curry is also easy to make in large quantities, and its popularity in Japan prompted JMSDF and JCG to continue the IJN tradition of making curry for its sailors every Friday, with every ship's galley unofficially competing against each other to see who can develop the best recipe.

-A 'navy curry' of beef or chicken meat, potatoes, onions, carrots, rice and curry roux and a chutney of pickled vegetables (tsukemono) is described in the 1888 cookbook 'Navy Cooking Methods' (海軍割烹術, Kaigun kappōjitsu).
-The JMSDF took over this tradition after the war and serves it every Friday with a salad, with each ship having its own variant.
+A Navy curry of beef or chicken meat, potatoes, onions, carrots, curry roux, rice, and a chutney of pickled vegetables (fukujinzuke) is described in the 1888 cookbook 'Navy Cooking Methods' (海軍割烹術, Kaigun kappōjitsu)., while a recipe credited to the now decommissioned Yaeyama-class minesweeper JS Hachijō (MSO-303), was featured in Tadashi Ono and Harris Salat's 2013 book, Japanese Soul Cooking, and continues to be quoted by other chefs as a favorite curry today.

+The cities of Yokosuka and Kure host annual "Curry Festivals" inviting various ships in port and local restaurants to showcase their recipes for Navy Curry, and even the US Navy Base mess at Fleet Activities Yokosuka has created and sells its own version of Navy Curry.